Hedge fund managers discuss their top stock picks

 Armitage also highlighted U.S. mortgage servicing company Ocwen (OCN.N).
 The company, he said, was picking up business as banks pull back from chasing delinquent loans amid a weak but grinding recovery in the U.S. housing market.

-Chris Cooper-Hohn, head of activist fund The Children's Investment Fund (TCI), highlighted two of his holdings, both once state-controlled businesses.
+Chris Cooper-Cohn, head of activist fund TCI, highlighted two of his holdings, both once state-controlled businesses.

 European aerospace giant EADS EAD.PA, he said, would double and then triple its profitability thanks to cost-cutting and increased pricing power in its core aircraft manufacturing unit.
 Airlines across the world were also undertaking a massive replacement of their existing fleet.

-Aurizon (AZJ.AX), an Australian rail freight company which TCI has owned since its 2010 privatisation, is also improving its margins thanks to cost cuts and operational efficiencies under a "killer CEO," Cooper-Hohn said.
+Aurizon (AZJ.AX), an Australian rail freight company which TCI has owned since its 2010 privatisation, is also improving its margins thanks to cost cuts and operational efficiencies under a "killer CEO," Cooper-Cohn said.

 Pelham Capital's Ross Turner presented his case for Irish business services group DCC (DCC.L).
 Pelham runs around $3 billion and primarily invests in European stocks.